PRECISE/SMEDL/tests/README-tests.md

   are the actual test cases: pairs of files `<testcase_name>.in` and `<testcase_name>.out`.

-- `ctests/`: Contains C unit test code.
+- `ctests/`: Contains C unit test code used by `test_c_units.py`.
 The top level contains unit tests for the common static files.
 Subdirectories contain unit tests for transport adapters.

 - `ctests/unity/`: Contains the Unity library for the C unit tests.
 There is a submodule for the Unity repository and symbolic links to the important files.